cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 $$D_{manifold} = \sqrt{\frac{4 Q_{diffusers}}{\pi V_{ManifoldMax}}} $$

+Lastly, we need to calculate the height of the solid PVC slab in which the diffuser holes will be drilled.
+We need to make sure that the slab is at least 10 times longer than its maximum width.
+This assures us that the flow has only a downward velocity vector.

+Therefore, the height of the PVC slab, $L_1$, is:

+$$L_1 = 10D_{diffuser}$$
 ```python
 #inputs: jet reverser radius (R_half_pipe), diameter of sed tank (diam), max headloss (max_HL), diffuser diameter (D_diff), upflow velocity (v_sed_up)
 #constants: Pi_diffuser_flow